edvler/yii2-adldap-module/docs/USAGE_WITH_USER_MODEL.md

  - The LOGIN_POSSIBLE_WITH_ROLE_ASSIGNED_MATCHING_REGEX is not null.
  Now only users with roles assigned beginning with **yii2 OR app** can login!

 If you try to login again (please logout before) it will not work!
 Why?
 The answer is simple for two reasons:
 - You don't have a group in Active Directory which name is starting with yii2 and thus the user is not a member of such a group
 - yii2 has no corresponding role

+#### Create example role
+Look into the source code of the

+Open a shell or a cmd and change to the base directory of your yii2 installation (where the composer.json is located).
+Type in your shell:

+    cd C:\xampp\htdocs\basic
+    yii ldapcmd/create-example-role

+    !!!!
+TODO !!!!
+    A role with the name yii2_example_group was created in yii2.
+    Please create a group with the same name in Active Directory.
+    Assign the user you are using for the login to this group in Active Directory.